r-a-h-u-l2325/social_engineering_report.md/README.md

 Now we will discuss about the types of social engineering attacks

 1) Phishing
-Phishing is a form of social engineering attack in which cybercriminals deceive users into revealing sensitive information such as login credentials,credit card numbers, or personal data by pretending to be a trustworthy entity.It typically occurs through emails,messages, or fake websites that appear legitimate.The main goal of phishing is to steal data,compromise systems or gain unauthorized access to networks and accounts.
+Phishing is social engineering where the attackers trick users into giving away sensitive data like login credentials,credit card numbers,or personal information by impersonating a trusted entity.It is usually done via emails,messages,or cloned sites that seem legitimate.The primary intention behind phishing is data theft,compromising systems or unauthorized access to networks and accounts.

 Working of Phishing
 1) Attackers collect email addresses,roles, or company info via data leaks or public records.